fac/TIL/trello/copy-cut-paste.md

 The card will then be removed from it's previous position and added to the end of the current list.

 ## Bonus Tip
-Iif you copy a card and then hover over another card and paste it will add a link to the card you’re copying to the card your pasting onto! :tada:
+If you copy a card and then hover over another card and paste it will add a link to the card you’re copying to the card your pasting onto! :tada: